gekkekoe/esphome-ecodan-hp/docs/hardware.md

 | M5Stack Atom Lite S3 (ESP32-S3 variants) | https://docs.m5stack.com/en/core/AtomS3%20Lite | Grove ports used |

 Cable
 * Get one of the grove female cable and a ST PAP-05V-S connector.
-Remove one end of the grove connector and replace it with a ST PAP-05V-S connector.
+Remove one end of the grove connector (you can lift the clamp a bit and pull out the wire) and replace it with a ST PAP-05V-S connector.
 Here's an example:
 ![image](https://github.com/gekkekoe/esphome-ecodan-hp/blob/main/img/m5stack_cn105.jpg?raw=true)

 Pin mapping (from left to right)